 Setting up your shop on Amazon can supercharge your ecommerce business and bring in a lot of potential customers, but it’s definitely not free.
 You also have to pay Amazon’s marketplace fees.
 Some fees are calculated as a percentage of the sale while others are a fixed amount/percentage that varies from category to category.
 Before you start selling on the Amazon marketplace, you need to understand your margins and see if you are actually going to profit from the platform or not.

-The Cost to Sell on Amazon
+How Much Does It Cost to Sell on Amazon

 Amazon seller fees